GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    option is deprecated; use **-N**\ *tcol* instead as we automatically determine the number of columns in the file.

+*  :doc:`gmt2kml`: The **-L** option no longer expects column numbers, just the column names.
+This allows the extra columns to contain text strings but means users have to supply the data columns in the order specified by **-L**.

 *  :doc:`gmtconvert`: **-F** is
    deprecated; use common option **-o** instead.